ericanderson2/physics-engine/README.md

 Separating Axis Theorem is used to implement the collision math.

+Test out the site here: https://ericanderson2.github.io/physics-engine/.
+Works best on latest version of Firefox.
+Set page zoom to around 70% to be able to see all the controls as well as the canvas.

 ## Features
 The engine supports any convex polygon.
 There are customizable settings for things like friction, elasticity, angular friction, mass, and gravity to model collisions in a variety of ways.